Pablo Neruda's "To be men! That is the Stalinist law!"

 Pablo Neruda's writings should be assigned to the dustbin of literature and history.
 And his poetastric scribblings would have faded into oblivion had they not been hoisted to their present elevation by the left-wing noise conglomeration that virtually controls the art scene in the United States and Europe.

 Neruda deserves the Nobel Laureateship as much as does the feckless, prevaricator Barack Obama.
-That prize has become irrelevant, having lost its prestige by nominating time and again individuals without accomplishment.
+That prize has become irrelevant, having lost its prestige by nominating time and again individuals without accomplishments.

 According to Octavio Paz, Marxists poets of the early 20th century became "entangled in a mesh of lies, falsehoods, deceits and perjuries, until they lost their souls."
 This description accurately applies to Pablo Neruda, whose hero, Joseph Stalin, is credited with the deaths of upwards of 60 million people.